PuPy-Python/mentorship-app/doc/develop.md

     3. Install the application using make command:
         `make init`

+    4. Install the dependencies and build the React app:
+        `yarn`
+        `yarn build`

-    4. Start the application using make command:
+    5. Start the application using make command:
         `make run`

+    6. View the app in your web browser.
+Default address is `http://localhost:8000/`.

+    7. If you are working on the React app and you want the benefits of auto-refreshing:
+        * Open up a new terminal
+        * Navigate back to the root directory of this project
+        * Run `yarn start`
+        * View the app in your web browser.
+Default address is `http://localhost:3000/`

 ### Basic Commands
 This project uses a Makefile to abstract most of the common commands for development.
 Examples below: